kiewic/programming-interview-questions/README.md

   54     35    0
 ```

-Given a coordinate system, a list of nodes and a number K, return the K nodes with the shortest Euclidian distance from the origin (0, 0).
+Given a coordinate system, a list of nodes and a number K, return the K nodes with the shortest Euclidean distance from the origin (0, 0).
 For example:

 ```
 [[1, 2], [-10, 4], [5, 6]]